 Music Video: 3:50 / Bud Schaetzle (Director)

 is a rock cover from the band Spider, released as the fourth single.
 For her vocal performance on this song, Tina received her third solo Grammy Award in 1985.
+The single was reviewed in Billboard magazine in it’s issue from August 8, 1984.

 The music video was filmed in June 1984 at the Beverly Theater in Los Angeles, which was packed with fans, invited by advertisements on local radio.
 It shows Tina with a black leather jacket and trousers together with her band (including guitarist Jamie West-Oram from the The Fixx) on stage.
 Cy Curnin dances the part of Turner's mendacious lover, which was choreographed by Toni Basil.
 The video was nominated in 1985 for a MTV Video Music Award in the category 'Best Stage Performance'.